tact-lang/pitaya/docs/SPECIFICATION.md

 - Progress indicators based on Claude's task completion
 - Clear failure indication with error snippets

 The dashboard adapts to run scale automatically.
-Users don't configure view modes - it just works whether running 3 tasks or 300.
+Users do not configure view modes; behavior scales from small runs to large runs (for example, 3 to 300 tasks).

 **Non-TUI Monitoring**: When TUI is disabled, progress streams to console (showing both task hash and instance id):